stefananghel93/personal-website/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the website depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
+- Toggle on and off the navbar links on a small screen by clicking the hamburger menu on the top right
-- See the "Thank you" card state after submitting a rating
+- Access different projects by clicking on the card
+- Sending an email by clicking on the "Contact me" button
+- Going back to the top of the page by clicking the button "Back to top" on the botom right of the page
+- Download a copy of my resume by clicking on the button "Download CV" on the bottom center of the page
+- Accesing different social links by clicking on the on the icon

 ### Screenshot